Subject: Aligning a Fork

 aka Bicycle pulls to one side

 Assuming the bicycle still pulls to one side, the reason is usually that the fork is bent from a side impact.
-Bent from a frontal impact this is easily seen because the blades have a rearward bend just below the fork crown where the blades should be straight both fore and aft and side to side.
-A frontal bend usually gives a side bend because the blades are not identical and tend to skew to one side.
+A bend from a frontal impact is easily seen because the blades have a rearward bend just below the fork crown where they should be straight both fore and aft and side to side.
+A frontal bend usually gives a side bend as well, because the blades are not identical and tend to skew to one side.
 This is harder to fix and requires fixturing.

 If the fork is only bent to the side, the correction must be to the side to which the rider must lean when riding no-hands.
 This bend can be done carefully by bending one blade at a time.